Rosario Marin: U.S. Treasurer

 Marin was sworn in on August 16, 2001.
 Treasury Secretary Paul O'Neill presided over the ceremony.
 She became the highest ranking Latina to serve in President Bush's Administration and, as such, was often called upon to represent it before the Hispanic community.

 In addition to the Treasurer's traditional duties of overseeing the U.S. Mint and the Bureau of Engraving and Printing, Marin's tenure included organizing the Department’s first financial education outreach efforts.
 She also served as a member of the new Partnership for Prosperity efforts between the United States and Mexico.
 Marin was particularly concerned with educating young people on the importance of building and maintaining financial stability.
 She also served as a designee to the President's Advisory Commission on Educational Excellence for Hispanic Americans on behalf of Treasury Secretary John W. Snow.

-Like previous US Treasurers, Marin continued to make numerous appearances on behalf of the Department, providing it with its public face.
+Like previous U.S. treasurers, Marin continued to make numerous appearances on behalf of the Department, providing it with its public face.
 On June 15, 2002, she served as the keynote speaker at the commencement ceremony of her alma mater, CSULA, where she received an honorary Doctorate of Law degree and continued to garner praise for her achievements.
 That same year, she was awarded the "Groundbreaking Latina of the Year" award by Catalina magazine.

-By April, 2003, speculation began circulating that Marin would soon return to California and become a GOP candidate to challenge US Senator Barbara Boxer in the upcoming 2004 electoral cycle.
+By April, 2003, speculation began circulating that Marin would soon return to California and become a GOP candidate to challenge U.S. senator Barbara Boxer in the upcoming 2004 electoral cycle.
 At a speech to Californians in Washington, reporters noted her attacks against the budget of Gov. Gray Davis.

 On May 22, the Treasury Department issued a statement that Marin was resigning her office effective June 30, and was planning to move back to California.
 Press reports at the time continued to indicate that she would enter the 2004 Senatorial campaign.